Gesu Church (Miami): Description

-The Holy Name Parish (now Gesu) was organized in 1896 and the pastor was Father Ambrose Fontan, S.J.
-A new church was constructed in 1897 on land donated by Henry Flagler.
-As Miami's population and the Holy Name congregation expanded, the need for a larger church became evident.
-A cornerstone was subsequently laid on December 10, 1920, on the site of the earlier church, and the new building was dedicated in 1925.
+Schools

 The Gesu Parish School opened in 1905 with six grades and 60 students.
 The original school name was The Academy of the Sisters of St. Joseph St. Catherine's Convent.
 The school was also known as St. Catherine's Convent School and St. Catherine's Academy.
 There were four graduates in the first high school graduating class of 1913.
 The Sisters of St. Joseph of St. Augustine, Florida, were the teaching staff at the school.

 A new five story school was built in 1926 and the name changed to Gesu Parish School.
 It was located at 130 Northeast 2nd Street.
 The last Gesu High School graduation was in 1953.
 There were 40 graduates in that class.
 The last eighth grade graduation was in 1982 when the school was closed.
 The school was demolished in 1984.